Johnny-Knighten/palworld-server/README.md

   -e PALWORLD_PalDamageRateAttack=3.0 \
   -v $HOME/palworld/server:/palworld/server \
   -v $HOME/palworld/logs:/palworld/logs \
+  -v $HOME/palworld/backups:/palworld/backups \
   johnnyknighten/palworld-server:latest
 ```

 Another special feature of using environment variables is that backup copies of `PalWorldSettings.ini` are made when configuration changes are detected.
-That is, if you make a configuration change a `PalWorldSettings.ini.backup#` file is made.
+That is, if you make a configuration change a `PalWorldSettings.ini.backup#` file is made containing the old config.
 The `#` is incremented for each backup made.
 The highest number reflects the newest backup.
 This is useful if you make a mistake and want to revert to a previous config.

 There are some overlap between some of the provided environment variables and the special `PALWORLD_` variables.
 For instance, `SERVER_NAME` is provided but `PALWORLD_ServerName` is also available.
 This container is setup to give non `PALWORLD_` priority over their `PALWORLD_` counterparts.
 For these specific variables **do not** use their `PALWORLD_` counterparts.
 Below shows the variables that have priority: